gem/oq-engine/demos/risk/EventBasedDamage/README.md

 Stochastic Event-based Damage Demo
 ----------------------------------

-In this example, we study the sensitivity from the `random_seed` parameter for an event based damage calculation with 50 samples taken from 486 potential realizations.
+This example computes average damage distributions and damages at a return period of 500 years for an event based damage calculation with 50 samples taken from 486 potential realizations.
+Moreover, by uncommenting the line

+# sensitivity_analysis = {"random_seed": [100, 200, 300]}

+it is possible study the sensitivity from the `random_seed` parameter.
 The single command

 $ oq engine --run job.ini